Cross Icon

 • Smaller private companies and joint ventures.

-Under the Act, Reporting Companies that do not qualify for an exemption will be required to file a BOI report that includes certain required information about their Beneficial Owners.
+Under the Act, Reporting Companies that do not qualify for an exemption are required to file a BOI report that includes certain required information about their Beneficial Owners.

-Here are some quick answers to some key questions relating to the Corporate Transparency Act:
+Here are some brief answers to commonly asked questions about the Corporate Transparency Act:

 • Beneficial Owners and Company Applicants.